 The Apple Developer Enterprise Program lets you develop, test and deploy proprietary applications within your company.
 There are several ways of distributing an enterprise app on iOS devices.
 Depending on the use cases, you may choose either of the following distribution methods.

-- App Store: The most commonly used app distribution method, primarily used when you are distributing the app to the general public
+- App Store: This is the most commonly used app distribution method, primarily used when you are distributing the app to the general public.

 - Enterprise: Enterprise distribution helps with the internal distribution of apps directly to the employees in the organization.

 - Development: This method is accepted if you want to distribute the app just to your Apple Developer Program team.
 It enables easy distribution of the app to testers with registered devices.

 The distribution method selected for app deployment usually depends on the users who work with them and how the apps are scoped during the process.
 For instance, app distribution can be limited internally to the employees within a business entity.
 Or, instead, the organizations may choose to provide the apps to the general public.

 What is the difference between in-house versus ad hoc distribution?

 The ad hoc distribution method allows you to distribute apps to a limited number of devices registered with the developer website.
 It is the most suitable method for testing the applications developed.
 When the app is ready to be distributed to the testers in your development environment, you create an ad hoc provisioning profile that specifies the App ID, a set of devices (identified by their unique device ID) and a distribution certificate.
 The device IDs specified in the ad hoc provisioning profile also get added to the developer account.
 As you export an app using an ad hoc provisioning profile, the provisioning profile is also included in the app bundle.
 The distribution certificate will be used to sign the app’s IPA file.
 The app launches on the device only if the following conditions are met:

 - The bundle ID of the app matches the App ID.